-Since the oil boom in the 1970s, Dubai has become one of the most popular destinations for foreign nationals or “expats” looking to relocate.
-One of seven emirates in the United Arab Emirates (UAE), Dubai is known for its luxury infrastructure, diverse population, and a wide array of job opportunities.
+Dubai has become one of the most popular destinations for foreign nationals, or “expats,” looking to relocate.
+One of the seven emirates in the United Arab Emirates (UAE), Dubai is known for its luxury infrastructure, diverse population, and a wide array of job opportunities.
 Many major international companies have opened their doors in Dubai, attracting even more foreign nationals to move there for work.
-Today there are over 200 nationalities living in Dubai!
+Today, there are over 200 nationalities living in Dubai.
 Living in Dubai can come with many perks, including being part of a multicultural, fast-paced economy and community.

 This article will highlight some of the major things to consider before moving to this popular Emirati city and offer tips for making the most of living in Dubai: